 The number of jurors is determined by the level of the incident or crime.

 Yes.
-Jurors are entitled to $10 per day for the first day of service.
-Jurors will be paid $20 per day for any subsequent days of service on the same trial.
-Jurors called in for a different trial during the same session will receive pay at the rate of $10 per day for the first day of service.
-Jurors will be paid $20 per day for any subsequent days of service on the same trial.
-Jury payroll is completed after each reporting session, so you may expect your check within two weeks of the end of your a month of service.
+Jurors are entitled to $10 for the first day of service and $20 per day for subsequent days of service on the same trial.
+Jurors called in for a second trial during the same session will receive $10 for the first day of service and $20 per day for subsequent days of service on the same trial.
+Jury payroll is completed after each reporting session, so you may expect your check within two to four weeks after the end of your service period.

 Most trials in Douglas County are not sequestered jury trials.
 In fact, we have not had a sequestered jury trial in the last twenty years.